nervosnetwork/ckb-script-error-codes/README.md

 Please use Pull requests to submit error codes for your CKB scripts.

+## Disclaimer

+The content of this repository is contributed by the community.
+Nervos Foundation will not verify that the content submitter is the author of the CKB script.
+Please use the information carefully, and restrict the usage in development debugging.

 ## How to Add New Script

 This repository is organized by script hash type and code hash.
 When a script is referenced by data hash: